Apples: 2 Benefits of the ‘Miracle Fruit’

 Eating apples lowers cholesterol

-For women who consumed apples in the study, their low density lipoprotein cholesterol (LDL), known as “bad” cholesterol, fell 23%.
-Meanwhile, their high density lipoprotein cholesterol (HDL) increased 4%.
-“I never thought that eating apples would reduce the level of bad cholesterol as well as increasing the good,” said Dr. Bahram Arjmandi, who directed the study.
+For women who consumed apples in the study, their low-density lipoprotein cholesterol (LDL), known as “bad” cholesterol, fell 23%.
+Meanwhile, their high-density lipoprotein cholesterol (HDL) increased by 4%.
+“I never thought that eating apples would reduce the level of bad cholesterol as well as increase the good,” said Dr. Bahram Arjmandi, who directed the study.

 Eating apples reduces weight